An independent analyst with a relentless focus on why and how.

 I have conducted 10 annual surveys on the internal digital work environments of organizations between 2006 and 2016.
 Each year I published a report.
 The 10th annual survey report was published in November 2016: The Organization in the Digital Age.
 Approximately 300 organizations participated each year.

 My current research is focused on the gig mindset inside organizations.
-This has led to a book which will be published in April 2021: The Gig Mindset Advantage.
+This has led to a book published in April 2021: The Gig Mindset Advantage.

 Practitioner & management briefer

-Previous work: I advised global organizations on their internal digital strategies and organizational culture evolutions for over 20 years from the late 90’s through 2016.
+Previous work: I advised global organizations on their internal digital strategies and organizational culture evolution for over 20 years from the late 90’s through 2016.
 I retired from this activity in 2017.

 I am invited to give briefings to management in many different industries.
 This is usually in the form of very short customized workshops of 2 or 3 hours with the objective of opening eyes and triggering awareness of the reality of our new era in the workplace.
 Through articles in business publications (see below) and in-person briefings, I help management envisage how they can define actionable (versus theoretical) strategies and mobilize their organization.